 Every second year we host The Biennial Ports Australia Conference, a two day event for leaders in the Ports and maritime services space to meet and discuss issues impacting the sector.
-In 2019 we will also host the first Australian Ports Operational Conference an event for all those working within the sector to share best practice.
+We also now host a Business and Operations Conference (on the off-year to the Biennial Conference) which unites professionals from different roles in Ports and maritime services.

 Find out how we work with Australia's Ports

-Ports Australia has begun engaging with our neighbours in the Pacific as part of our goal to better connect the sector.
+Ports Australia has welcomed ports from across the South Pacific region as members as part of our goal to better connect the sector.
 While we are focused on better connecting Australian ports and the broader transport sector that interacts with ports, we consider there are learnings that can be shared among Australia and Pacific ports that can improve trade, build skills, work on the sustainability of our region and support the development of global regulations that impact our region.

 We are the primary voice for the national Port sector to both elected parliamentary representatives and the government agencies sharing the responsibility of maritime matters.
 Through continuous conversations with government, we are able to inform and aid them on challenges facing the sector and nation.

 Explore our submissions and policies